Friday, January 31, 2025

 People complain that the recent release of Alien: Romulus is just another retread of what came out in the past.
 While there is some validity in that assessment, I feel that people don’t realize how much of this film basically crams in the same iconography of the prior films into this one.
 In one way, they couldn’t quite nail the same beats without doing the exact same thing visually.
 Just the way the film looks harkens back to the Ridley Scott classic.
 With the claustrophobic hallways, and the few shots of space where it’s very reminiscent of the first film.

 I feel that in one way, this is the first greatest hits of the film where it references the past films so egregiously.
-And what compounds it is that the film is an action-oriented film.
+And what compounds it is that the film is an action-oriented one.
 Guns blazing without the sense of suspense since there’s no motion trackers or have it shot where the threats can pop up anywhere.
 More so that, there’s moments where it tried to be different such as the underwater scene and when we see the new Xenomorph variant.
 That thing is freaky, but it’s hilarious that it only appears in the final moments of the film.

 One thing that I will commend the series is that they finally give Ripley some peace as the film ends.
 Of course, a retread where she finally can rest after surviving but one where she can finally start her life anew on Earth.
 This for the moment is the last time as we follow Ripley in her adventures.
 She’s the anchor to the whole series, and one of the defining heroines in cinema.
 I feel that her whole character evolution is really something as she has urgency and manages to take charge to survive.